 From the start, it is important to mention that HZZO will only know if you are collecting a foreign pension if you tell them.
 You are obligated to tell them.
 However, if you don’t know you are obligated to tell them, then it is possible nothing will ever come of it especially if you are not receiving your foreign pension on a Croatian bank account.
 Please also note that you may be obligated to pay income tax on your pension depending on the treaty Croatia has with your pension country.

-If you notify HZZO of your foreign pension, you will be charged 16,5% of your pension payment for health insurance.
+If you notify HZZO of your foreign pension, you will be charged 16,5% of your pension payment for health insurance, since people with foreign pension with prebivalište or permanent residence in Croatia are charged 16,5%.
 If you are receiving a pension from a western nation with a higher cost of living, 16,5% can be quite a hefty chunk of money.

 Side note: Depending on the treaties Croatia has with your country, you may also be required to pay income tax on your foreign pension.
 If you wish to consult with an attorney or accountant to find out if you are liable for income tax, contact me.